colibris-framework/colibris/README.md

 Prepare the project:

+    colibris-start-project ${PROJECT_NAME}

+You can use a different template repository for your project's skeleton:

     colibris-start-project ${PROJECT_NAME} --template git@gitlab.com:safefleet/microservice-template.git

 Your project folder will contain a package derived from your project name as well as various other stuff.